Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Nomifactory CEu
 2. Install the latest version of Cleanroom Loader and copy the contents of the Nomifactory CEu instance to it.
-3. Update Forgelin-Continuous, Had Enough Items and Simply Jetpacks 2
+3. Update Alfheim, Forgelin-Continuous, Red Core, Simply Jetpacks 2 and VintageFix
 4. Install Fugue and Scalar Legacy
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed